Enter another ZIP to see info from a different area. X | `>`

 Find and select your new Wi-Fi network name and then enter the 12-character password.
 Your device should connect to the internet.

 Want to change your Wi-Fi info back to what you had before, or create a new name and password?
-Learn how to change your Wi-Fi info.
+Change Wi-Fi info

 Return your old equipment